After you get hired, it’s now time to face the equity research interviews.

 - Valuations, Models, Ratios that will support your pitch

-Tell me about a company that you admire, and that makes you buy a big amount of its stocks.
+Q.33: Tell me about a company that you admire, and that makes you buy a significant amount of its stocks.

 This question has a very high chance of being asked, and so, you must be ready.